Rose gardens are one of the classic attractions to see in Cameron Highlands.

 You can browse through their sections.
 This includes a flower garden, a forest walk, and a vegetable farm.

-You’ll probably notice that they keep some farm animals around like ducks and goats (in cages) too.
+They keep some farm animals around like ducks and goats (in cages) too.
+See what else you can do at O&R Garden.

 Established since 1989, the Rose Centre is off the main road about 15 minutes’ drive from Brinchang.
 Visitors can walk all the way up to the top of the garden as it sits on a small hill.